Back to Home Page or Contents Page or Christianity or Index

 As previously stated it (Revelation) is believed to be the culmination of Biblical prophecy so to understand it one should be familiar with other Biblical prophecy.
 This is especially true concerning some symbolic language which John employs in the book.
 Some symbolic meanings are fairly clear, for example, the number "seven."
 It can refer to the seven days in the week, and commonly means completion or perfection.
 Other symbolism used in Revelation coincides with symbolism used in Hebrew Scriptures, particularly in the books of Ezekiel, Daniel, and Zechariah.
 The study of Revelation makes clear that John had a thorough knowledge of the Old Testament.
 Of the 404 verses comprising the 22 chapters of Revelation, 278 verses contain one or more allusions to an Old Testament passage.
 So one might ask, is Revelation prophecy, or prophecy rewritten?

-possibly mythical creatures, and people.
-The Beast,, actually two beasts, is the first mythical creature described
+creatures, possibly mythical creatures, and people.
+The Beast,, actually two beasts, is the first mythical creature

-in Rev 13.
-The Beast is a very important, if not the vital, player in Christian
+described in Rev 13.
+The Beast is a very important, if not the vital,

-who could kill and be killed by a sword, later weapon.
-Even though Nero's
+and be killed by a sword, later weapon.
+Even though Nero's suicide was

-he was responsible for very vicious attacks against Christians.
-Many did
+Tacitus he was responsible for very vicious attacks against Christians.

-not believe he died but was hiding in the east to start a new series of
+Many did not believe he died but was hiding in the east to start a new

 Initially the selection of a candidate was accomplished by using a gematria, system where each alphabetical letter has a numerical value.
 The letters of both the Hebrew and Greek languages have such values which have been used.
 The number or value, the "mark," of the Beast was affirmed to be 666 by Irenaeus, Bishop of Lugdunum in Gaul (part of the Roman Empire [now Lyons, France]), during the third century but noted some scribal errors so the number could possibly be 616.